Aabusabaeen/Capstone-Project/README.md

 Why this topic:
 When Fatema Alamer was presenting her capstone project from the previous DSI course, she influnced me to find answers for:
-1- How much is the effect of COVID-19 in the Saudi imports & export?
+1- How much is the effect of COVID-19 on the Saudi imports & export?
 2- What are the main areas that got affected?
 3- How much did the Saudi import & export change from 2011 to 2020?
 4- What does Saudi export the most?
 Such as dates, cooking oil, used cars, used clothes, etc.